 - Finding a way to lower your tax rate

-- Spend more money on your business
+- Spend more money strategically in your business

 - Defer tax payments by paying into retirement funds